Search results

 Milwaukee’s Voucher Verdict What 26 years of vouchers can teach the private-school choice movement—if only it would listen

-Erin Richards: Together, Travis Academy and Holy Redeemer have received close to $100 million in taxpayer funding over the years.
+Together, Travis Academy and Holy Redeemer have received close to $100 million in taxpayer funding over the years.
 The sum is less than what taxpayers would have paid for those pupils in public schools, because each tuition voucher costs less than the total expense per pupil in Milwaukee Public Schools.
-But vouchers weren’t … Continue reading Milwaukee’s Voucher Verdict What 26 years of vouchers can teach the private-school choice movement—if only it would listen
+But vouchers weren’t supposed to provide just a cheaper education.
+They were supposed to provide a better one.

 Ron Johnson hosts hearing on voucher schools amid federal probe